Port

 Visit Kameruka Estate, established in 1834 and one of the first European settlements in the Bega Valley.

-Its founders, the Tooth family of brewing fame, developed a community modelled on an English style estate covering tens of thousands of acres.
-Today Kameruka is a working sheep and cattle station.
-See the farm's resident sheep dog round up a mob of sheep and watch a sheep shearing demonstration in the original shearing shed.
+Today, Kameruka is a working sheep and cattle station.
+Watch the farm's resident sheepdog round up a flock of sheep, and watch a sheep-shearing demonstration in the original shearing shed.

-Visit the Holy Trinity Church, established in 1869, see the cemetery and war memorial dedicated to the locals who died in the World Wars.
-Doolin's Stone, built in 1908, was the first monument in NSW to commemorate an Aboriginal person.
-Tom Doolin was Kameruka's Huntsman and Master of the Hounds and was instrumental in the property's early success.
+Doolin's Stone, built in 1908, was the first monument in New South Wales to commemorate an Aboriginal person.
+Tom Doolin was Kameruka's Huntsman and Master of the Hounds, and was instrumental in the property's early success.

 Notes: